TheClub4/readability/README.md

 So what sorts of traits are characteristic of higher reading levels?
 Well, longer words probably correlate with higher reading levels.
 Likewise, longer sentences probably correlate with higher reading levels, too.
 A number of “readability tests” have been developed over the years, to give a formulaic process for computing the reading level of a text.

-One such readability test is the Coleman-Liau index.
+One such readability test is the **Coleman-Liau index**.
 The Coleman-Liau index of a text is designed to output what (U.S.) grade level is needed to understand the text.
 The formula is:
 ```
 index = 0.0588 * L - 0.296 * S - 15.8
 ```